 This casserole recipe requires a mere 10 minutes of your time to prep everything which is a welcome change from the day before.
 The best part about this dish is that, while it utilizes the leftover turkey, it’s not overwhelmingly reminiscent of the Thanksgiving’s flavors, as it also combines chow mein noodles, bean sprouts, celery, onion, milk and chicken broth.

 Feeling a bit heavy after a fun-filled day of eating?
-This insanely delicious salad will give you the lightness you desire while still using up your leftovers.
+This gluten free Thanksgiving salad will give you the lightness you desire while still using up your leftovers.
 Made with quinoa, butternut squash and pomegranate, and utilizing turkey leftovers, it’s the perfect day-after meal.

 Chili is a wintertime necessity, and this quick and easy turkey chili recipe is one comforting option.
 To make it, you need just 30 minutes of your time to take Thanksgiving turkey and reinvent it into a bowl of hearty goodness complete with sour cream, shredded cheddar cheese and scallions.
 Really want to utilize the holiday’s scraps?
 Serve the chili over leftover mashed potatoes!